meet-metakeep/Sign-Transaction/README.md

 # MetaKeep Transaction Signing App

-A minimal Android app demonstrating how to use the MetaKeep SDK for signing EVM transactions.
+Android app demonstrating how to use the MetaKeep SDK for signing EVM transactions.

 ## Setup